RainbowwPhoenixx/TetrX/README.md

 ## To do

 - Make the ncurses library be linked statically for compatibility with computers where ncurses is not installed
+- Make SDL be linked statically for the same reason
 - Make keys configurable
 - Create a graphical interface
-- Rip out the ncurses input system and replace it with SDL
 - Make a versus mode
 - Implement gravity
 - Implement lock delay
-- Implement DAS
 - Implement T-spin detection
 - Implement scoring
+- Create a recording functionality
+- Create a replay functionality